NeoBreeze12212/ShadesClient/README.md

 - 🏷️ **Client Side Item Renaming**
   In a server and can't rename your stuff?
 Well its here now!

+- 🕛 **Playtime Tracker**
+  Want to know how long you've been playing?
+This will help you!

 ---

 ## 🛠️ Coming Soon